CHOOSE A DEPARTMENT BELOW:

 11th

-Prerequisites: A minimum of 3.25 unweighted cumulative GPA and a Final Grade of 92 in the previous year’s Spanish course or a minimum of a Final Grade of 85 in the previous year’s Honors Spanish course.
+Prerequisites: Final Grade of 92 in the previous year’s Spanish course or a minimum of a Final Grade of 85 in the previous year’s Honors Spanish course.

 Description: Honors Western Civilization and Art History in Spanish is a chronological survey of the visual arts and architecture from Prehistory to the 21st Century.
 The styles and periods in the history of Western art will be examined within the context of geography, politics, socio-economics, religious and cultural perspectives.
 This course is offered in lieu of Western Civilization and Art History (HUM 2600 or HUM 2610) for students who have demonstrated a particular interest in advancing their written and spoken command of the Spanish language.